WeiningLi/Lightning_Load/README.md

 Load huge number (over 100k) of images in lightning speed.

-Uesd a 3-level Skiplist to store images, placeholder1, placeholder2 in 3 different layers.
+Uesd a 3-level Skiplist to display images, placeholder1, placeholder2 in 3 different layers.

 ### Run the program